artificial-cognition-forge/capsuleer/docs/index.md

 - **Authority control**: Intelligence should not have direct access to the world.
 Capsules define what is visible and invokable.
 - **Graded embodiment**: Different capsules expose different levels of sensory richness and capability.
 - **Policy enforcement**: Middleware intercepts invocations before execution, enabling redaction, rate-limiting, and approval flows.
-- **Transport independence**: Capsules are agnostic to WebSockets, HTTP, or IPC.
+- **Transport flexibility**: Capsules support both local (in-process) and remote (SSH) execution with identical APIs.
 Authority is encoded in capabilities, not transport.
 - **Interruptibility**: All operations support cancellation via `AbortSignal`.
 No runaway execution.

 ## Core Guarantees